Quicr/laps/docs/METRICS.md

 ## Publish Metrics

-Publish metrics are emitted on track name `publish`.
+Publish metrics are emitted on the schema track with `type` set to `publish`.

 Example: